A Quick Guide On The Most Popular Personality Frameworks

 In conclusion, ENFPs are charismatic, outgoing, and optimistic individuals, who are passionate about their interests.
 They are full of ideas about different topics and are often seen as the life of the party.
 They are versatile, easy to get along with, and have a keen eye on the future.
 They possess strong initiative and a creative impulse, and can achieve anything they set their minds to.
 With their wisdom-like intuition, enthusiasm, and desire to make a difference, ENFPs are capable of achieving great things while embracing life to the fullest and inspiring others to do the same.

-Quick Exercise to Find Your MBTI Type
+Quick Exercise to Find Your MBTI Type (Self-Test)

 By following through each of the 4 sections below, you will be able to clarify your MBTI type as well as gain a quick overview of the 4 dichotomies.
 This is not meant to be a definitive MBTI test, but rather to accelerate your understanding so you can arrive at that aha moment to acknowledge your own type faster as you journey through the learning of the MBTI and Jungian functions.